-On August 15, 2014, we issued 8,000 shares of common stock at \$25.00 per share to Moody National REIT Sponsor, LLC, our sponsor, in exchange for \$200,000 in cash.
-We relied on Section 4(2) of the Securities Act for the exemption from the registration requirements of the Securities Act.
+On August 15, 2014, we issued 8,000 shares of common stock at \$25.00 per share to Moody National REIT Sponsor, LLC, or our sponsor, in exchange for \$200,000 in cash.
+We relied on Section 4(2) of the Securities Act of 1933, as amended, or the Securities Act, for the exemption from the registration requirements of the Securities Act.
 Our sponsor, by virtue of its affiliation with us, had access to information concerning our proposed operations and the terms and conditions of its investment.

-On August 15, 2014, our operating partnership issued limited partnership interests to the limited partner for \$1,000 and issued special limited partnership interests to the special limited partnership interest holder for \$1,000.
-Our operating partnership relied on Section 4(2) of the Securities Act for the exemption from the registration requirements of the Securities Act.
+On August 15, 2014, Moody National Operating Partnership II, LP, our operating partnership, issued limited partnership interests to the limited partner for \$1,000 and issued special limited partnership interests to the special limited partnership interest holder for \$1,000.
+Our operating partnership relied on Section 4 (2) of the Securities Act for the exemption from the registration requirements of the Securities Act.
 We, the limited partner and the special limited partnership interest holder, by virtue of our affiliation with our operating partnership, had access to information concerning our operating partnership's proposed operations and the terms and conditions of its investment.

-Pursuant to our independent directors' compensation plan, upon raising \$2,000,000 in gross offering proceeds in our public offering, each of our two independent directors at the time, Douglas Y. Bech and Charles L. Horn, received an initial grant of 5,000 shares of our restricted common stock.
+Pursuant to our independent directors compensation plan, upon raising \$2,000,000 in gross offering proceeds in our public offering, each of our two independent directors at the time, Douglas Y. Bech and Charles L. Horn, received an initial grant of 5,000 shares of our restricted common stock.
 The shares of restricted common stock vest in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to death or disability, or (2) a change in control of our company.
-Mr. Bech resigned from our board of directors on February 22, 2016.
+Mr. Bech resigned from our board on February 22, 2016.
 Accordingly, Mr. Bech forfeited 2,500 unvested shares remaining from the foregoing grant.
+Also pursuant to our independent directors compensation plan, Clifford P. McDaniel received a grant of 5,000 shares of restricted stock in connection with his election to our board in the first quarter of 2016.
+Such shares of restricted common stock vest in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to death or diability, or (2) a change in control of our company.